tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessible only via Tor Hidden Services or I2P.

-   * Tor is only used if a server endpoint string has a ``.onion`` address.
+   * Tor is only used if a server connection hint uses ``tor:``.
+These hints generally have a ``.onion`` address.
-   * I2P is only used if a server endpoint string has a ``.i2p`` address.
+   * I2P is only used if a server connection hint uses ``i2p:``.
+These hints generally have a ``.i2p`` address.

 3. User wishes to always use an anonymizing network (Tor, I2P) to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers are anonymous).

 For Tahoe-LAFS storage servers there are three use-cases:

 1. Storage server operator does not care to protect their own anonymity nor to help the clients protect theirs.
 Stop reading this document and run your Tahoe-LAFS storage server using publicly routed TCP/IP.

-2. The operator does not require anonymity for the storage server, but they want it to be available over both publicly routed TCP/IP and through an anonymizing network (I2P, Tor Hidden Services).
-One possible reason to do this is because being reachable through an anonymizing network is a convenient way to bypass NAT or firewall that prevents publicly routed TCP/IP connections to your server.
+2. The operator does not *require* anonymity for the storage server, but they want it to be available over both publicly routed TCP/IP and through an anonymizing network (I2P, Tor Hidden Services).
+One possible reason to do this is because being reachable through an anonymizing network is a convenient way to bypass NAT or firewall that prevents publicly routed TCP/IP connections to your server (for clients capable of connecting to such servers).
 Another is that making your storage server reachable through an anonymizing network can provide better protection for your clients who themselves use that anonymizing network to protect their anonymity.

    See this Tor Project page for more information about Tor Hidden Services: